Our Fabrics

 Merino Wool

-Read more about our trip to New Zealand farms to discover the full story of how this material goes from sheep to shop.
+For these reasons, merino aligns closely with King & Tuckfield’s principles of honesty, integrity, and longevity.
+Read more about our trip to New Zealand farms to discover the full story of how this material moves from sheep to shop.

 Denim